 The U.S. Bureau of Labor and Statistics (BLS) reports that hand injuries are the second most work-related injury, resulting in over a million emergency room visits in a year.
 Hand injuries can range from simple to very serious, taking its toll not only on a workers’ well-being but also on the company’s reputation.

-Some examples of the most common types of hand injuries:
+Most common types of hand injuries:

 Skin cuts or lacerations have the highest occurrence of traumatic hand injuries in the workplace due to the use of cutting tools such as knives, razors and power tools.
 The damage due from a laceration can range from a simple skin cut to more serious injuries such as severed nerves, tendons and even limbs.